Utah Administrative Code

 (1) Educators who are licensed and hold the appropriate license area of concentration but who are working out of their endorsement area(s) shall request and prepare an SAEP to complete the requirements of an endorsement with a USOE education specialist; or

-(a) LEAs may request from the Board a Letter of Authorization for educators employed by the local board who have not completed requirements for areas of concentration or endorsements.
+(2) LEAs may request Letters of Authorization from the Board for educators employed by LEAs if educators have not completed requirements for areas of concentration or endorsements.

-(c) Educators may be approved for no more than three Letters of Authorization throughout their employment in Utah schools.
+(b) Educators may be approved for no more than three Letters of Authorization throughout their employment in Utah schools.
 Exceptions to the three Letters of Authorization limitation may be granted by the State Superintendent of Public Instruction or his designee on a case by case basis following specific approval of the request by the LEA governing board.
-Letters of Authorization prior to the 2000-2001 school year are not counted in this limit.
+Letters of Authorization approved prior to the 2000-2001 school year shall not be counted in this limit.

-(d) Following the expiration of the Letter of Authorization, the educator who is still not completely approved for licensing shall be considered under qualified.
+(c) Following the expiration of the Letter of Authorization, the educator who is still not completely approved for licensing shall be considered under-qualified.

 C. License areas of concentration may be endorsed to indicate qualification in a subject or content area.
 An endorsement is not valid for employment purposes without a current license and license area of concentration.

 A. A previously licensed educator with an expired license may renew an expired license upon satisfaction of the following:

 (1) Completion of criminal background check including review of any criminal offenses and clearance by the Utah Professional Practices Advisory Commission;